Rainforest and Bronzebacks (Part 4)

 Nephrurus stellatus

-Chasing more geckos, the subi sped south-west on the tail of Southern Sand-plain Gecko (L. bungabinna) records.
+Chasing more geckos, the subi sped south-west on the tail of Southern Sand-plain Gecko (Lucasium bungabinna) records.
 It wasn’t until we arrived and had a short poke around that we concluded the records likely erroneous, the habitat seemed quite unsuitable.
-A few more of the large Goldfields Spiny-tailed Geckos (S. assimilis) were spotted hiding amongst the vegetation to prevent a complete loss.
+A few more of the large Goldfields Spiny-tailed Geckos (Strophurus assimilis) were spotted hiding amongst the vegetation to prevent a complete loss.
 Continuing on to a nearby area Nick had visited before, we decided to conclude the night with a final spotlight and rake.
-It didn’t take long for Nick to coax out a gecko I’d been wanting to find ever since flicking through my first field guide, the Jewelled Gecko (S. elderi).
+It didn’t take long for Nick to coax out a gecko I’d been wanting to find ever since flicking through my first field guide, the Jewelled Gecko (Strophurus elderi).
 The moment was marred slightly by a moth plague that really wanted to explore my mouth, but I was happy to find the gecko nonetheless.
-A slightly less exciting Peron’s Earless Skink (H. peronii) was also found amongst some Triodia.
+A slightly less exciting Peron’s Earless Skink (Hemiergis peronii) was also found amongst some Triodia.
 Tired, generally pissed at the local insects and apprehensive of some sprinkling rain, camp was a sombre affair in a nearby pull out.

 Strophurus elderi